anton-rudeshko/anton-rudeshko.github.io/quotes/index.md

 — Jeff Atwood in [blog post](http://blog.codinghorror.com/the-best-code-is-no-code-at-all/)

+> Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.

+— Martin Fowler in Refactoring: Improving the Design of Existing Code

 > Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.

 — Antoine de Saint-Exupery